EXPRESSCLUSTER/Cluster-Set/doc/Clusterset_with_ECX_EN.md

 ### 2nd step: Handing over data between workers
 - Since mirror disk resources and hybrid disk resources cannot be used, it is necessary to consider ways to take over the data by other means.
-- If you want to failover the VM, can you take advantage of the backup and restore of the VM
+- If you want to failover the VM, can you take advantage of the backup and restore of the VM?

 ## Script Outline
 ```